dis-sg/dis-sg.github.io/_posts/2026-03-01-zig-rebrand.md

 <br>
 <h2>New Slant</h2>

-In February 2026, Zig unveiled its refreshed brand, which "unified CDG’s taxi, private-hire rental, payment, and ride-hailing platform services into a single, tech-enabled identity to drive the next phase of the Group’s point-to-point mobility strategy in Singapore".
+In February 2026, Zig unveiled its refreshed brand, which "unified CDG's taxi, private-hire rental, payment, and ride-hailing platform services into a single, tech-enabled identity to drive the next phase of the Group's point-to-point mobility strategy in Singapore".

 <figure>
 <img src="https://i.imgur.com/Oy2gv2m.png" alt="ComfortDelGro zig 2026">
 <figcaption><a href="https://www.facebook.com/ComfortDelGroTaxi" target="_blank">(Source)</a></figcaption>
 </figure>

 The new brand identity features an italicised wordmark conveying a sense of forward momentum.
-Zig now uses a lighter shade of blue, and added yellow to its brand colours as seen on the new logo’s "i".
+Zig now uses a lighter shade of blue, and added yellow to its brand colours as seen on the new logo's "i".

 <figure>
 <img src="https://i.imgur.com/XwPgf7O.jpg" alt="ComfortDelGro zig 2026">